hamikm/NetworkSimulator/README.md

 #### TCP-FAST

+Although the window sizes do converge to a steady-state, the run-time (in simulation seconds) is longer than expected and the steady-state window size is lower than expected because our acknowledgement packets and routing packets incur link delays.
+These delays can be exacerbated by the fact that we have implemented half-duplex links.

 ##### Test Case 0
 ##### Test Case 1
 ##### Test Case 2

 ### Division of Labor
+*A lot of the commits that appear to have originated from Hamik's account are actually mostly Jingwen's or Jessica's, since Hamik just performed the merges.*

 #### Jingwen

-- Helped design event handling
+* Helped design event handling
-- Designed and implemented dynamic routing and associated events
+* Designed and implemented dynamic routing and associated events
-- Implemented FAST TCP and associated events
+* Implemented FAST TCP and associated events
-- Found fixes for bugs in sending/receiving packets, duplicate and selective ack handling, window resizing, and incurring half-duplex link costs
+* Found fixes for bugs in sending/receiving packets, duplicate and selective ack handling, window resizing, and incurring half-duplex link costs

 #### Jessica
 * implemented logging from simulation into JSON formatted log file using JSON for Modern C++ instead of RapidJSON